andrey-kosinov/monik/readme.md

 # Simple URL Monitoring Tool

-Made with Laravel Frame Work
+Made with Laravel Framework

-All you need is to add one line to crontab
+All you need is to add one line to crontab after installtion and migration

 "* * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1"